wojtekmaj/react-separated-number-input/README.md

 |onChange|Defines the function to update the value when it changes in SeparatedNumberInput used as a controlled input.|`(event) => console.log(event.target.value);`|
 |value|Defines the value to display for SeparatedNumberInput used as a controlled input.|`"1234"`

-Note: You can also safely pass almost any other prop you would pass to `<input>` element.
+Note: You can also safely pass almost any other prop you would pass to an `<input>` element.
 Exceptions are listed below.

 #### Unsupported props

-* `inputMode` - it's required for React-Separated-Number-Input to trigger numeric keyboard on mobile devices.
+* `inputMode` - it's required for React-Separated-Number-Input to trigger a numeric keyboard on mobile devices.

 ## License